ArcanaFramework/fileformats/docs/source/typing.rst

     >>> Zip[Jpeg].matches(zipped_png_fspath)
     False

+.. note:: warning
+    At the time of writing currently classifiers are not supported by Mypy and other static type checkers (only dynamic type-checking in Pydra_) because they use a custom `__subclasshook__` method to implement the subclassing behaviour and overload the `__class_getitem__` method, which isn't recommended in the official docs.
+It is hoped that it will be possible to implement a custom Mypy plugin in the future to support this feature.

 The types of classes that can be used to classify varies from type to type.
 For archive types like :class:`.Zip`, :class:`.Gzip`, take another file format type, others specific classifier types.
 Some classifiable types can take multiple classifiers, whereas others can